Last year, a private client of mine gave me the opportunity to look more closely at the best multivitamins.

 The best way to hit all nutritional checkpoints is by eating a diverse range of vibrantly-colored fruits, vegetables, nuts, seeds, and whole grains.

 This is hard to accomplish for a picky child, of course.
 Many nutrients are lost during the processing of the food most Americans eat.
-This is just one more reason we should all stick to whole foods whenever possible!

 - Smokers who take beta carotene have increased risks of lung cancer.